 - a.
-Give the score to the students' answers according to the answer key and scoring guidelines. - b.
-Make the pretest and posttest tables scores of the students of experimental group and the control group. - c.
+Give the score to the students' answers according to the answers was a scoring guidelines. - b.
+Make the pretest and posttest tables scores of the students of experimental group and the control - c.
 Examine the similarities mean of the pretest from both groups. - d.
 Grouping the data of samples in the experimental and control class based on the classification of the MPK. - e.
 Determine the spatial ability with N-gain formula.